-For years I saw pictures of the Amalfi Coast, dreaming about the blue Tyrrhenian Sea.
-It wasn’t until 2017 that I finally went, taking a road trip in Amalfi to discover this paradise.
+For years I saw pictures of the Italian, dreaming about an Amalfi Coast drive next to the blue Tyrrhenian Sea.
+It wasn’t until 2017 that I finally went, taking an Amalfi Coast road trip to discover this paradise.
 Although it sounds impossible, the actual Amalfi Coast is more beautiful than pictures!

 The narrow medieval streets can be tricky to drive through.
-If you can, opt for the passenger seat during a road trip in Amalfi: whip out your camera!
+If you can opt for the passenger seat during an Amalfi Coast road trip: whip out your camera!
 A visit to Amalfi is a treat for the senses and soul: a must for travelistas!
 Hope you enjoy all my sweet spots in this travel guide!

 – Avoid high season!
 This is one of the most popular destinations in southern Europe, and summers are crowded.
-I’d recommend to visit in May or September.
+I’d recommend to plan your Amalfi Coast drive to visit in May or September.

-– Book everything well in advance: don’t get left out of the beautiful Amalfi spots!
+– Book everything well in advance: don’t get left out of the beautiful Amalfi Coast road trip spots!

-– I’d recommend to begin your road trip in Amalfi itinerary by renting a car at the airport.
+– I’d recommend to begin your Amalfi Coast road trip itinerary by renting a car at the airport.
 We had a great experience with Budget.
 Go for a Fiat to increase the Italian vibe!

-– Plan your drive with a buffer to avoid – You will want to stop at every corner for the amazing views and pics.
+– Plan your Amalfi Coast drive with a buffer to avoid – You will want to stop at every corner for the amazing views and pics.

 – To enjoy the many things to do in Amalfi, stay between 7 to 10 nights.
 However, it’s still doable on a long weekend.